mccollumn/data-vis/README.md

 ## Introduction

-A React interface to explore and visualize Webtrends analytics data.
-All data is retrieved using the Webtrends Data Extraction v3 API.
+An interface to explore and visualize Webtrends analytics data.

+Uses a Node backend with a React frontend.